Last Updated:

 Best sleep-outs in Africa - Lion Sands

-Another rather luxurious option is the Malori Sleepout at Tswalu Game Reserve with its large deck, stunning panoramic views over the vast game reserve and shower facilities.
+Another rather luxurious option is the Malori Sleepout at Tswalu Game Reserve.
+It offers a large deck, stunning panoramic views over the vast game reserve and shower facilities.

 Best sleep-outs in Africa - Tswalu